infochimps-labs/senor_armando/README.md

-# Goliath Skeleton
+# Senor Armando - Goliath Helpers

 In Planet of the Apes, Señor Armando is the owner of a circus, a human friend of Cornelius and Zira, and caregiver for Ceasar, teaching him human knowledge and introducing him to human habits.

-On the Planet of the APIs, Señor Armando is a collection of helper methods that introduce human habits to APIs.
+On the Planet of the APIs, Señor Armando is a collection of helper methods that introduce human habits to your goliath app.

 Both have an enthusiastic appreciation for rich Corinthian leather.